underscope/vuex-module/README.md

 * Auto namespacing for mutations, actions and getters
 * Mappers for namespaced components
-* Contextual state and commit available via this
+* Localized state and commit available via this
 * Nicer way of registering mutations, actions and getters
-* Optional global registration
+* Optional global registration for getters

 ## Example